Hal Turner: Connecticut v. Turner

 In July 2009 the Connecticut case was handed to a division of the state court that handles more serious matters.
 In early February 2011, Turner appeared in a Hartford court for the Connecticut v.
 Turner pre-trial hearing on three counts of inciting injuries to persons.
 The three felony counts Turner faced each carried one to 10 years in prison.

 In late February 2011, the federal government reported that e-mails "show it appears Turner plans to pursue judicial and law-enforcement officials after he's released from prison."
 On February 2, Turner wrote "when I get out, I'm gonna go after some 'problems' and take care of them in a manner that will be horrific."

 On March 25, 2011, Turner appeared in Hartford asking the court to be allowed to change his attorney, telling the judge, "I have no confidence in his ability to defend me."
 The judge reluctantly allowed him to change his private attorney for a public defender citing Turner's unusually bad year.
-On April 7, with a public defender at his side, Turner pleaded not guilty and the case will go to trial.
+On April 7, with a public defender at his side, Turner pleaded not guilty and the case went to trial.

 In July 2011, Turner's public defender asked for the case to be dismissed, saying Turner's statements were free speech and that Connecticut courts did not have jurisdiction because his threats were made in New Jersey.
 Prosecutor Thomas Garcia responded that Turner himself wrote that his intent behind the writing was to "foment direct action" against the lawmakers "personally."

 In September 2011, Turner asked Judge Carl J. Schuman for permission to represent himself after disagreeing with his public defender, John Stawicki, about defense strategy.
 Judge Schuman agreed, but Stawicki remained as stand-by counsel.
 That same week jury selection began.

 On September 16, 2011, after three hours of deliberation, Turner was found not guilty of "felony inciting injury to people and misdemeanor threatening."
 After hugging his family, Turner was "escorted back into custody" to continue serving his sentence in the federal case.

 Turner was released from prison on October 5, 2012.